ScanMountGoat/xc3_model_py/README.md

 ```

 ## Documentation
-See the [pyi stub file](https://github.com/ScanMountGoat/xc3_model_py/blob/main/xc3_model_py/__init__.pyi) for functions and types.
+See the [pyi stub file](https://github.com/ScanMountGoat/xc3_model_py/blob/main/xc3_model_py/__init__.pyi) for complete function and type information.
 This also enables autocomplete in supported editors like the Python extension for VSCode.
 The Python API attempts to match the Rust functions and types in xc3_model as closely as possible.

 ## Installation
 The compiled extension module can be imported just like any other Python file.
 On Windows, rename `xc3_model_py.dll` to `xc3_model_py.pyd`.
 If importing `xc3_model_py` fails, make sure the import path is specified correctly and the current Python version matches the version used when building.
 For installing in the current Python environment, install [maturin](https://github.com/PyO3/maturin) and use `maturin develop --release`.